-Two options will be released annually by AQA for each assessment to ensure learners are able to complete assessments based on their preference or what is most suitable to their needs and that of the centre.
+Three options will be released annually by AQA for each assessment to ensure learners are able to complete assessments based on their preference or what is most suitable to their needs and that of the centre.
+Teachers will select the most appropriate question.

-- Learn in detail about nutrients and their functions through practical activities and experimental work - Learn about healthy eating and related health issues - Learn about the functions of the ingredients in a food product so that you can modify recipes and create new food products - Learn how a new food product is designed, manufactured and packaged - Learn about the environmental issues related to food
+- Learn in detail about nutrients and their functions through practical activities and experimental work - Learn about healthy eating and related health issues - Learn about the functions of the ingredients in a food product so that you can modify recipes and create new food products - Learn how a new food product is designed, manufactured and packaged - Learn about the environmental issues related to food and about why people choose certain foods.